jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 justify the wrong answer?
 Critically investigate what you are missing and where you went off track.

-Practice these techniques below so they’re second nature and you kill bad habits.
-But techniques will only tweak your performance.
-There are no true shortcuts on these exams and these techniques only work when you already have the core knowledge.

-Doing more questions can also perpetuate bad habits.
-If you stop improving or regress in performance, it's a sign you're developing sloppy habits like [not reading the entire question](#read) or
+**Doing more questions can also perpetuate bad habits.** If you stop improving or regress in performance, it's a sign you're developing sloppy habits like [not reading the entire question](#read) or
 [not paying attention to every lab value mentioned](#abnormal-findings).
 Investigate why you're choosing wrong answers to see a pattern emerges.

+Practice until these techniques are second nature and you've killed bad habits.
+Techniques will only incrementally improve your performance.
+There are no true shortcuts on these exams and these techniques only work when you already have the core knowledge.

 ## First sentence, last sentence